jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 For lack of a more tactful way to say this, in the long run, ES6 modules essentially are bound to supercede all previous formats and standards for modules, even CommonJS, as they are built on syntactic support in the language.
 This will, in time, inevitably win out as the superior approach, if for no other reason than ubiquity.

 We face a fairly long road to get to that point, though.
-There are literally hundreds of thousands of CommonJS style modules in the server-side JavaScript world, and ten times that many modules of varying format standards (UMD, AMD, ad hoc) in the browser world.
+There are literally hundreds of thousands of CommonJS style modules in the server-side JavaScript world, and 10 times that many modules of varying format standards (UMD, AMD, ad hoc) in the browser world.
 It will take many years for the transitions to make any significant progress.

 In the interim, module transpilers/converters will be an absolute necessity.
 You might as well just get used to that new reality.
 Whether you author in regular modules, AMD, UMD, CommonJS, or ES6, these tools will have to parse and convert to a format that is suitable for whatever environment your code will run in.